myasumoto16/myasumoto16-DS-Comp-3125-03-Final-Project/README.md

    - Disparities in smoking habits between those with and without heart issues were observed, emphasizing the need for possible interventions for somkers.

 #### 1.3. **Model Performance:**
-   - **Logistic Regression:** Strong precision for non-heart disease instances but limitations in identifying heart disease cases (accuracy 76%).
    - **XGBClassifier:** Outperformed with high accuracy (90%) in predicting non-heart disease instances, with room for improvement in identifying heart disease cases.
-   - **KNeighborsClassifier:** Balanced approach with an accuracy of ~77%, demonstrating high precision for non-heart disease instances and a unique trade-off.

 ### 2. Further Steps: